AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * References are updating when moving a content fragment (SITES-1897).

-* Option to create page is missing in card view and column view (NPR-37549).
+* Option to create page is missing in Card view and Column view (NPR-37549).

-* When reordering components on a Launch page, then promoting the Launch does not preserve the reordering of components (NPR-37539).
+* When reordering components on a Launch page, promoting the Launch does not preserve the reordering of components (NPR-37539).

-* The option to select all the items in a list is not working in rollout page (NPR-37443).
+* The option to select all the items in a list is not working on the rollout page (NPR-37443).

 * Scheduled activation of pages logs error (NPR-37417).

 * Move operation on folders in the Sites console is failing with an error message "Failed to retrieve launches information for selected item”(NPR-37340).

-* When generating a thumbnail for blueprint and rolling out to live copies, the inheritance for tabs after thumbnail in live copies is broken" (NPR-37190).
+* When generating a thumbnail for blueprint and rolling out to live copies, the inheritance for tabs after thumbnail in live copies is broken (NPR-37190).

 * The filter predicate to display Live Copy does not display all the live copies (NPR-37126).